ClassicPress-research/cp-ssl-fix/README.md

 <img src="https://forums.classicpress.net/uploads/default/original/2X/0/06ac2f77e976e910191a0a07623f08b3e4b2d0c7.png">

-This plugin will also be able to help some sites to get the new version of ClassicPress/WordPress applied successfully when it comes out.
+This plugin will also be able to help these sites to get the new version of ClassicPress/WordPress applied successfully when it comes out.

 When possible (depending on the server configuration), this is a much more